Lockdown in West Bengal, restrictions extended in several states | Health

 *Delhi is under lockdown from April 19 till May 17.

-*Uttar Pradesh had extended the duration of corona curfew with strict lockdown-like curbs till May 17.
+*Uttar Pradesh had extended the partial coronavirus curfew till 7 AM on May 24.

 *Haryana, which was under a seven-day long lockdown from May 3, had extended it till May 17.